dotnet/roslyn-api-docs/readme.md

 any issues, or have suggestions on how to improve the .NET Compiler platform SDK documentation, create them on the [docs repository](https://github.com/dotnet/docs/issues).
-That repository contains the source for conceptual documentation, tutorials and more, including all the dcoumentation on the .NET Compiler Platform SDK.
+That repository contains the source for conceptual documentation, tutorials and more, including all the documentation on the .NET Compiler Platform SDK.

 This remainder of this file has notes which NuGet packages make up the .NET Compiler SDK Meta-package.